-Do Jumping Plyometric Drills Help Increase Your Speed Or Just Your Vertical
+Do Jumping Plyometric Drills Help Increase Your Speed or Just Your Vertical?

-Vertical Jump Training Versus Sprint Training
+Vertical Jump Training vs. Sprint Training

-Let’s Review These Concepts
+Reviewing These Concepts

 The next portion is the linear sprint and agility section.
-This specific area will challenge your ability to accelerate into resistance, and then move quickly through stride turn over with assistance.
+This specific area will challenge your ability to accelerate into resistance and then move quickly through stride turnover with assistance.